Research Article

 mitigating the impacts of cyclones and high sea waves in coastal areas.
 This

-study aims to investigate the indigenous knowledge, perceptions, and
+study aimed to investigate the indigenous knowledge, perceptions, and

 utilization of the non-native mangrove palm, Nypa fruticans Van